 you might create reservations for different departments in your organization.

 Reservations can include baseline slots, which are always allocated, as well as autoscaled slots, which are added or removed dynamically based on the demands of your workload.

 A reservation named

-default is automatically created when you purchase slots.
+default is automatically created if you purchase slot

-To use the slots that you purchase, you will assign projects, folders, or organizations to reservations.
-Each level in the resource hierarchy inherits the assignment from the level above it, unless you override.
-In other words, a project inherits the assignment of its parent folder, and a folder inherits the assignment of its organization.
-For more information about the Google Cloud resource hierarchy, see Resource hierarchy.
+To use the slots that you allocate, you must assign one or more projects, folders, or organizations to a reservation.
+Each level in the resource hierarchy inherits the assignment from the level above it.
+In other words, if a project or folder is not assigned, then that project or folder inherits the assignment of its parent folder or organization, if any.
+For more information about the resource hierarchy, see Organizing BigQuery resources.

 When a job is started from a project that is assigned to a reservation, the job uses that reservation's slots.
 If a project is not assigned to a reservation (either directly or by inheriting from its parent folder or organization), the jobs in that project use on-demand pricing.